Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Non-intersecting line ensembles and their integrable and probabilistic analysis

 The Brownian Gibbs technique has found application in scaling limits that lead to softenings of the hard-core avoidance constraints among curves.
 The KPZ equation has been predicted since~\cite{KPZ} to model in a universal way surface growth with local randomness, smoothness and slope dependent growth speed, as the survey~\cite{IvanSurvey} discusses.
 The equation has a narrow wedge solution, which models growth initiated at a point, that may be centred at late time $t$ and scaled by the characteristic factors of $(t^{2/3},t^{1/3})$.
-The resulting scaled solution for time $t > 0$ was shown in~\cite{KPZLE} to be embedded as the lowest indexed curve in a KPZ$_t$ line ensemble that enjoys a softening of the Brownian Gibbs property determined by a Hamiltonian~${\bf H}_t$ that energetically penalizes but does not forbid curve crossing.
+The resulting scaled solution for time $t > 0$ was shown in~\cite{KPZLE} to be embedded as the lowest indexed curve in a KPZ$_t$ line ensemble that enjoys a softening of the Brownian Gibbs property determined by a Hamiltonian~${\bf H}_t$ that energetically penalizes, but does not forbid, curve crossing.
 Strong inferences result regarding the Brownian regularity of the scaled solution.
 The counterpart to the prelimiting mutually avoiding Brownian bridge systems seen in the zero-temperature, Airy, theory is played by pairwise repulsive diffusions associated to the quantum Toda lattice Hamiltonian.
-These diffusions and their connections to directed polymers were discovered by O'Connell~\cite{OConnellToda}; they correspond to LPP (or directed polymers) in an intermediate disorder regime~\cite{AKQ2014} where the temperature scales to zero as a function of the system size.
+These diffusions and their connections to directed polymers were discovered by O'Connell~\cite{OConnellToda}.

 The narrow wedge KPZ solution is the logarithm of the solution of the stochastic heat equation with multiplicative white noise with Dirac delta initial condition.
-In~\cite{OCW2016}, a multi-layer extension of this solution was constructed, with a conjectural Markovian evolution in time that was recently proved in~\cite{LunWarren}; it has also been recently proved in~\cite{Nica2016} that this multi-layer continuum system is the limit of the above mentioned multi-layer directed polymer model associated to the quantum Toda lattice and, as such, the logarithm of the multi-layer continuum system is given by the KPZ line ensemble after scaling.
+In~\cite{OCW2016}, a multi-layer extension of this solution was constructed, with a conjectural Markovian evolution in time that was recently proved in~\cite{LunWarren}.
+The logarithm of the multi-layer continuum system is, after scaling, given by the KPZ line ensemble: this has recently been shown by~\cite{Nica2016}, building on techniques of~\cite{CorwinNica}, as a consequence of this multi-layer continuum system being exhibited as the limit of the above mentioned multi-layer directed polymer model associated to the quantum Toda lattice.
+In this limit, the number of ensemble curves is sent to infinity in a regime of intermediate disorder, already discussed in~\cite{AKQ2014}, in which the temperature scales to zero as a function of the system size.

 The authors of~\cite{OsadaTanemura} have constructed an infinite-dimensional stochastic differential equation modelling Dyson's Brownian motion and proved existence and pathwise uniqueness of solutions.
 They have also shown~\cite{OsadaTanemura2016} that the multi-line Airy process satisfies these stochastic dynamics, so that the SDE description and the multi-line Airy process are the same.